Programs for Military Officers

 Military Fellows Program

 For graduate students, the military fellowships cover tuition and fees and require that the students perform thesis research at Lincoln Laboratory.
 Officers enrolled in a Service School program do research at the Laboratory while taking courses in national security management at MIT.
-Officers in the TWI program work full time in a Lincoln Laboratory group that specializes in areas that complement the officers' careers.

 Each summer, Lincoln Laboratory also employs undergraduate students from the United States service academies.
 Interns spend three to six weeks of their summer contributing to sponsored projects under the guidance of their assigned mentors.